kylefmohr/pysky/README.md

 # pysky
-A Bluesky API library focused on higher-level database-backed features
+A Bluesky API library focused on higher-level database-backed quality of life features

 ## Features: